A food distribution point in Moria Camp, Greece (2020). // Photo: MOTG

 Problem

-Food accessible to refugees is often sub-standard, and this is causing serious health impacts amongst displaced communities.
+Food accessible in refugee camps is often sub-standard, and this is causing serious health impacts amongst displaced communities.

 Mission